Verification Guide — Reproducing the Benchmark Claims

 claude --help | grep -iE 'temp|seed|sampl' # Claude CLI — no results

-Comment headers in scripts/judge-{opus,codex,qwen}.sh document this.
-Round-to-round variance reported in FINAL-REPORT §7 absorbs the sampler noise; three-judge averaging is the mitigation, not a fix.
+Comment headers in scripts/judge-{opus,grok420,glm51,gpt54pro,mimo25pro}.sh document this per-judge.
+Round-to-round variance shows up as within_σ in each final-report.md; the 5-judge weighted panel is the intended mitigation, not a fix.

 Verify: